 - Dublin – This place is awesome.
-You will not find one foreigner up in there and smoking weed is normal in there.
-They’re advertising an Electro Urbano night tonight, which probably means reggaeton and hip hop mixed in with electronica.
+You will not find one foreigner up in there, also, smoking weed is normal in there.
+They’re advertising an Electro Urbano night tonight, which probably means reggaeton and hip-hop mixed in with electronica.

 - La Tienda – This is a fonda, which is pretty much like a tavern style bar/restaurant/club.
 It’s got lots of tables and no dance floor.
 So it’s best to go with a group of friends.
 It gets packed, so go early.

 If you’re in Medellin I feel sorry for you.
 This is the beginning of the most boring weekend of the year in the city.
 Thursday and Friday are a national holiday, therefore, almost all stores and restaurants will be closed in the city.
 It’s best to go out to a small town and enjoy the parades.
 Most small towns have special events all week.
 Granted they’re all religious based events, at night you’ll find people out having drinks and dancing.

 However, if you’re in Medellin, you might want to check out the all you can drink/ladies in free places like Babylon and Bendito Seas.

 In Medellin Good Friday is booooring, it’s a national holiday and that means people stay home to “tirar locha,” which means to bum around.
 When I was an English teacher here, I would ask my students what they do for Holy Week and most of them do nothing.
 They just hang around the house watching movies, and being lazy.
 They don’t even go to church, as a matter of fact, most do not even know why we take Holy Week off.

 - Kukaramakara – This place is a higher end (more expensive) club than the ones in Lleras and the music can be more electronica, but still a fun time.
 They’re advertising that they’re open on Friday and Saturday, so I’m sure it’ll be packed.